peterddrummond/xspde_matlab/doc/source/xsim.rst

     **Cell Array**, has dimension: ``data{graphs}``, made up of a collection of arrays:

-#.  graph: observable or function making up a single graph
+#.  graph: observable or function making up a single graph with

-    **Array**, has dimension: ``(components, errorchecks, in.points)``.
+    **Array**, has dimension: ``(lines, points(1),..,points(d), errorchecks)``.

 In the simplest case, there is just one vector component per average.
 More generally, the number of components is larger than this if there is a requirement to compare different lines in one graph.
 Note that, unlike the propagating field, the time dimension is fully expanded.
-This is necessary in order to generate outputs at each of the ``in.points(1)`` time slices.
+This is necessary in order to generate outputs at each of the ``points(1)`` time slices.
+Thus, all the space-time dimensions are stored.

 When step-size checking is turned on using the :attr:`checks` flag set to ``1``, a low resolution field is stored for comparison with a high-resolution field of half the step-size, to obtain the time-step error.
 The observables which are stored have three check indices which are all included in the array.
 These are the high resolution means, together with error-bars due to time-steps, and estimates of high-resolution standard deviations due to sampling statistics.

-The second dimension, errorchecks, is the total number of components in the data array due to error-checking.
-After ensemble averaging, the second index is typically ``c = 1, 2, 3``, which is used to index over the:
+Because of the error-checking, the last data dimension, errorchecks, is the total number of components in the data array due to error-checking.
+After ensemble averaging, this index is typically ``c = 1, 2, 3``, which is used to index over the:

 #. mean value,